koenderks/aRtsy/README.md

 ## The Iterative collection

+The Itarative collection implements algorithms whose state depend on the previous state.

 ### Paint strokes

 When you think of the act of painting, you probably imagine stroking paint on a canvas.
 This type of artwork tries to mimic that activity.
 The paint strokes algorithm is based on the simple idea that each next point on a grid-based canvas has a chance to take over the color of an adjacent colored point, but also has a minor chance of generating a new color.
 Going over the canvas like this results in strokes of paint.
 Repeating this a number of times creates more faded strokes of paint.